South Carolina Gov. McMaster projected to face GOP primary runoff

 South Carolina Gov. Henry McMaster was projected to face a runoff vote in Tuesday's Republican gubernatorial primary, despite the endorsement of President Trump.

-Those results mean McMaster will meet Warren, a businessman and former Marine who contributed more than $3 million to his own campaign, in the runoff on June 26.
+Those results mean McMaster will meet Warren, a Marine veteran who contributed more than $3 million to his own campaign, in the runoff on June 26.

 On the Democratic side, longtime state Rep. James Smith was projected to easily defeat attorney Marguerite Willis and consultant Phil Noble.
 Smith, a 22-year veteran of the South Carolina legislature, had led his rivals in fundraising, but recent polling showed many voters had yet to make up their minds.